Naples is a rough jewel meant to be explored. With its gritty neighborhoods and some of the best food in the world

 The long hot summers and pure volcanic slopes of Vesuvio produce some of the best fruits and vegetables the world has to offer from fragrant aromatic basil to the long, plump San Marzano Tomatoes that have become the world’s tomato sauce standard.

-Add to that the best pizza in the world plus amazing pasta and seafood.
+Add to that some the best pizza in the world plus amazing pasta and seafood.
 It’s no wonder that we quickly fell in love with this great, ageless volcanic metropolis that belongs on a one-week Italy itinerary for food travelers who want to visit the best Italian food cities.